mwalbers1/Data-Engineering-Projects/HDFS-Command-Line/README.md

 * Create a directory named “Simplilearn“ in HDFS

-* Transfer a sample text file from your local filesystem to HDFS directory
+* Transfer a sample text file from your local file system to HDFS directory

 * List the files in HDFS directory